Mindd Diet Protocols

 Eating a casein-free diet

 Casein is a protein, found in the milk of mammals.
 This differs to lactose, the sugar component of milk.
-Eliminating casein from the diet requires omitting all dairy products, as well as breast milk if your child is still breast fed, as breast milk also contains small amounts casein.
+Eliminating casein from the diet requires omitting all dairy products.
 However, each case must be assessed individually in order to determine whether the benefits of breastfeeding outweigh the effects of casein on the child.

 Foods to eliminate include: